 But we have kept at least some of our better traditions.
-"Am Deutschen Wesen soll die Welt genesen" (German being will heal the world) is still held in high esteem, we just don't call it like that anymore.
+"Am Deutschen Wesen mag die Welt genesen" (German being shall heal the world) is still held in high esteem, we just don't call it that anymore.
 But we feel deeply concerned and STILL know what is good for others, what Wolgang Pohrt calls "Verantwortungsfimmel", but we have learned and changed our methods.
 We don't, of course, bloody our hands anymore.

 Now we let others do the dirty work.

 Happy Holocaust Memorial Day, Walter!

 (And thanks to Gudrun who sent me the link to the text on the SPD parliamentary faction of the Bundestag website!)